 - The election of Sir Isaac Newton as Member of Parliament to the Convention Parliament of 1689 (E85) joined Sir Isaac Newton (E21) - The inauguration of Mikhail Sergeyevich Gorbachev as leader of the Union of Soviet Socialist Republics (USSR) in 1985 (E85) joined Mikhail Sergeyevich Gorbachev (E21) - The implementation of the membership treaty January 1.
 1973 between EU and Denmark (E85) joined Denmark (E40)

-Domain: E85 Joining Range: E74 Group
+E85 Joining Domain: E74 Group Range:

 Subproperty of: E5 Event.
-P11 had participant (participated in): E39 Actor a member through an instance of E85 Joining.
+P11 had participant (participated in): E39 Actor member through an instance of E85 Joining.